KeatonJSant/santk_resume/docs/index.md

 - Queried data in SQL to limit user access to confidential data in PowerBI
 - Designed and built dashboards for individual organizations for in depth analysis

+### Data Analyst

+`November 2019 - April 2020`
+__BYU-I Institutional Data and Analysis Services__, Rexburg, ID, Data Analyst

+- Built several BI dashboards to track performance at BYU-I
+- Constructed a function to pull data from an API and format into a dataset
+- Demonstrated skills in PowerBI, DAX, R, and Python

 ### Data Science Lead

+`September 2019 - December 2019`
+__Imagine Learning__, Consultant

+- Created web scraping tool to find and format school district data
+- Used R and the Rvest package to parse and format web data
+- Saved 10's hours a month with the automated scripts

 `November 2018 - April 2019`
-__Brigham Young University Idaho__, Consultant
+__Brigham Young University - Idaho__, Consultant

-- Collaborated with a fellow manager in leading and coaching a team of 7 data scientists in enhancing skills and completing a major project
+- Collaborated with a fellow manager in leading and coaching a team of 7 data scientists
 - Analyzed data to find BYU-Idaho's death and injury rates are minimal compared to USA
 - Expanded research to gain further insights into other factors including crime
-- Demonstrated abilities in graph visualization, web scraping, and data wrangling
+- Demonstrated abilities in graph visualization, web scraping, and data wrangling using R

-`September 2027 - April 2028`
-__Good2Go__, Consultant

-- Built product ordering and supply predictive algorithms for chips and beverages categories
-- Established standardized SQL calls and connections for PowerBI dashboards
-- Found over $35k in waste and saved over 200 annual hours of store quality control work

-### Data Science Consulting Team

-`January 2027 - April 2027`
-__Imagine Learning__

-- Build web scraping tool to find and format school district technology data.
-- Used R and the Rvest package to parse and format web data.
-- Saved 30 hours a month with the automated scripts.

-`April 2027 - July 2027`
-__Pinnacle Management Group__,

-- Proof of concept development of dashboards using client's corporate data.
-- Built and documented differences of PowerBI, Google Dashoards, and Tableau.
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.

 ## Service and Work History

-`2025-2027`
-__Math Tutor__, LDSBC

-`2023-2025`
+`2014-2016`
-__Service Missionary__, South Africa
+__Service Missionary__, Brazil

+__Spoken Languages__
+- Aquired Fluency in written and spoken Portuguese
+- Obtained advanced knowledge in Spanish